URGENT APPEAL – THE OBSERVATORY

 Kindly inform us of any action undertaken quoting the code of this appeal in your reply.

-The Observatory for the Protection of Human Rights Defenders (the Observatory) was created in 1997 by FIDH and the World Organisation Against Torture (OMCT).
+The Observatory for the Protection of Human Rights Defenders (the Observatory) was created in 1997 by the World Organisation Against Torture (OMCT) and FIDH.
 The objective of this programme is to intervene to prevent or remedy situations of repression against human rights defenders.
-FIDH and OMCT are both members of ProtectDefenders.eu, the European Union Human Rights Defenders Mechanism implemented by international civil society.
+OMCT and FIDH are both members of ProtectDefenders.eu, the European Union Human Rights Defenders Mechanism implemented by international civil society.

 To contact the Observatory, call the emergency line: